Fields of Flight

 2. The B-25 bomber was critical to US success during World War II.
 A fully loaded B-25 bomber could travel up to 1,250 miles on a single tank of fuel.
-Pilots preferred to return to base with at least 10% of their fuel remaining.
+Pilots preferred to return to base with at least 10 percent of their fuel remaining.

-- How far from base can the B-25 bomber travel on 90% of a tank?
+- How far from base can the B-25 bomber travel on 90 percent of a tank?

 - If the bomber had a tailwind of 100 mph on the way to a mission, can it travel further from the base?
 About how long would it take to make the trip to the mission and back?